The Ancestral Trail: Additional magazine content

 Every issue of The Ancestral Trail was augmented with additional print content to engage the reader.
 The inner front cover of each installment featured a prophecy which referred to the events of that tale, these were later replaced by binary messages from a screen that appears on Robo's chest.
 Decoding the binary message reveals the weakness of that issue's main villain.
 Various tasks were included in the issues including spotting hidden artwork, such as the characters of Shoomi and Shoobi, two friendly amphibian creatures who quietly followed Richard on his quest and who could be seen around two times in every issue.
 Fragments of the Evil One's mask and random other 'canon' imagery were also hidden in the background art, as well as then-contemporary computing tech within the Cyber Dimension artwork.

 Within the inside flap back cover of each issue, as well as aerial fragments of a graphic map, enabling the reader to create an illustrated layout of the Ancestral World.
 Information cards were printed in each issue which outline the real world legends that the series' antagonists were based upon.
 These cards were replaced by 'Techscan Cards', which told the reader about various scientific principles and theories.
 Role-playing games based on the content were generated from both free trump card sets bundled with each issue and later printed within the inside cover.
-A single letter block would appear in each issue, generating an anagram needed to be solved to win a competition - the prize was an Atari ST computer for the first half of the magazine's run, and a Sega Mega Drive for the second half.
+A single letter block would appear in each issue, generating an anagram needed to be solved to win a competition – the prize was an Atari ST computer for the first half of the magazine's run, and a Sega Mega Drive for the second half.

 Magazine afterlife

-In 1994, a graphic adventure computer game derived from La Storia Ancestrale (the Italian translation) was developed for both the MS-DOS and Amiga formats.
-The game was never published due to the Amiga being withdrawn from the Italian market.
+In 1994, a graphic adventure computer game derived from La Storia Ancestrale (the Italian translation) was developed for both the MS-DOS and Amiga formats by the Italian company Hobby & Work.
+The Amiga version was never released due to the hardware being withdrawn from the Italian market, but the DOS version was published in a collection of floppy disks that were paired with the magazine.
 Additionally, an animated series was proposed for development by Saban International.
-After Marshall Cavendish closed its partwork division in 2002, all rights and International Publication Rights and Copyright to the series were returned to Frank Graves, who subsequently published his own adaption of the revised part-work narrative across three books in trilogy format, titled The Ancestral Trail; Long Ago & Far Away, New Time & Time Again and a newly-written Once Upon a Time & Time Again.
+After Marshall Cavendish closed its partwork division in 2002, all rights and International Publication Rights and Copyright to the series were returned to Frank Graves, who subsequently self-published his own adaption of the revised part-work narrative across three books in trilogy format, titled The Ancestral Trail; Long Ago & Far Away, New Time & Time Again and a newly written Once Upon a Time & Time Again.